Hot Since 82: Musical career

-Padley was featured on Pete Tong's Essential Mix in July 2015; playing a special full three hours recording of his set from ENTER at Space, Ibiza.
+Padley was featured on Pete Tong's Essential Mix in July 2015; playing a full three-hour recording of his set from ENTER at Space, Ibiza.

 Padley has toured in Europe and North America and has headlined many of the world's leading electronic music festivals, including Creamfields and WMC.

 In 2017, Padley was nominated for Producer of the Year at the Electronic Music Awards.

 On May 23, 2019, Padley announced the Even Deeper Brazil documentary that explores dance culture and more in Brazil.